FascinatedBox/lily/README.md

 The language currently recognizes 8 datatypes:

-* integer: A 64-bit unsigned int.
+* integer: A 64-bit signed int.
 * number: A C double.
 * str: A bunch of text.
 * list: A list of a given element.